nssiw1/Open-Payment-PubMed-Covid-NLP-Project./README.md

 in place of application token, and no username or password

-Search OpenPayentData by physician specialty and find top physcians (ranked by payment amount).
+Search OpenPayentData by physician specialty and find top physcians (ranked by payment amount)

-Convert to pandas DataFrame.
+Convert to pandas DataFrame

-Experiment with Pandas Pivot Table.
+Experiment with Pandas Pivot Table

-Pivot table return ranked physicians by total.
+Pivot table return ranked physicians by total

-Search OpenPayentData by physician specialty and find top physcians (ranked by payment amount).
+Search OpenPayentData by physician specialty and find top physcians (ranked by payment amount)

-Recipient_city='New York City'.
+Recipient_city='New York City'

 1. Global Blood Therapeutics Inc: Voxelotor OR GBT440
 2. Pfizer: Rivipansel OR GMI-1070
 3. GlycoMimetics: Rivipansel OR GMI-1070